 Delayed diagnosis can have disastrous and often deadly consequences.
 Though delayed diagnosis occurs in many areas of medicine, the delayed diagnosis of cancer is among the most common and certainly among the most deadly.

 Though misdiagnosis often goes hand in hand with delayed diagnosis, it sometimes stands alone.
-Likewise, it can result in very serious injuries or death.
-Though there are far too many situations to outline here, one common and deadly consequence of a misdiagnosis is associated medication errors.
+Likewise, it can result in severe injuries or death.
+Though there are far too many situations to outline, one standard and deadly consequence of misdiagnosis is associated with medication errors.

-Not every delay in diagnosis or misdiagnosis means there is a medical malpractice claim.
-In fact, medical negligence is not involved in most such cases.
+Not every delay in diagnosis or misdiagnosis means a medical malpractice claim exists.
+Medical negligence is not involved in most such cases.
 However, if a delay or misdiagnosis has caused you or a loved one serious injury or death, it is your right to know.

-According to a 2006 study from the Institute of Medicine, 1.5 million patients are harmed every year by medication errors This was actually a follow up study from its 1999 study, “To Err is Human,” that concluded that up to 7000 patients per year were killed by medication errors.
-Thousands more suffer serious and sometimes permanent injuries.
+According to a 2006 study from the Institute of Medicine, 1.5 million patients are harmed annually by medication errors.
+This was a follow-up study from its 1999 study, “To Err is Human,” concluding that medication errors killed up to 7000 patients annually.
+Thousands more suffer severe and sometimes permanent injuries.

-Though not every medication error will lead to serious injury or death, or even suggest medical negligence, a great many do.
-When a patient is seriously harmed or killed by a medication error, that patient has a right to know if the error was the result of medical negligence.
-And if it was, that patient has a right to recover for his or her injuries and other damages.
+Though not every medication error will lead to severe injury or death or even suggest medical negligence, a great many do.
+When a patient is seriously harmed or killed by a medication error, that patient has a right to know if the mistake resulted from medical negligence.
+And if it was, that patient has a right to recover for their injuries and other damages.

-There is a range of errors each emanating from one of the many healthcare professionals involved in surgical process from pre-op to surgery to post-op.
-Among the most common and most serious include puncturing adjacent organs, severing nerves, removing or otherwise operating on the wrong organ, operating on the wrong patient, and the not too uncommon situation where surgical tools or supplies are left in the patient.
+A range of errors emanates from one of the many healthcare professionals involved in the surgical process, from pre-op to surgery to post-op.
+The most common and severe include puncturing adjacent organs, severing nerves, removing or otherwise operating on the wrong organ, operating on the wrong patient, and the not-too-uncommon situation where surgical tools or supplies are left in the patient.

-All but the first two would be negligence per se meaning that there is absolutely no excuse for these errors.
-Even the first two merit very careful evaluation.
+All but the first two would be negligence per see, meaning there is no excuse for these errors.
+Even the first two merit careful evaluation.
 Whether it amounts to negligence depends on the circumstances and type of surgery.

-It may come as surprise, but anesthesia errors can be far more serious than surgical errors.
+It may come as a a surprise, but anesthesia errors can be much more severe than surgical ones.
 Though they are far less common than in the past, when they do occur, the consequences can be disastrous.
-Anesthesia errors can cause serious and permanent brain injuries, death and other serious injuries.
-As such, if a patient is seriously harmed during a surgery, it is very important to look into the anesthesia.
+Anesthesia errors can cause severe and permanent brain injuries, death, and other serious injuries.
+If a patient is seriously harmed during surgery, it is essential to look into the anesthesia.

-However, when they are caused by medical negligence or even suspected, it is essential that you speak with an attorney right away to ensure that your family and your injured child are compensated.
-This is particularly important in these cases since birth injuries can often lead to literally millions of dollars in future medical care, rehabilitation, therapy, vocational training, lost income and other very costly damages.
+However, when they are caused by medical negligence or even suspected, you must speak with an attorney immediately to ensure that your family and your injured child are compensated.
+This is particularly important in these cases since birth injuries can often lead to millions of dollars in future medical care, rehabilitation, therapy, vocational training, lost income, and other costly damages.

 Other Preventable Medical Error

-There are countless other areas of medical error that occur at every step of the way from the first office visit to surgery.
-These are only a rough estimate of the most common.
-It should be noted that infections are not even mentioned, though infections have reached near epidemic levels.
-Though they are not listed here as a common medical error, they are certainly more avoidable than the medical profession would have us believe.
+Countless other areas of medical error occur at every step of the way, from the first office visit to the surgery.
+These are only rough estimates of the most common.
+It should be noted that infections are not even mentioned, though conditions have reached near epidemic levels.
+Though they are not listed here as standard medical errors, they are certainly more avoidable than the medical profession would have us believe.